treupshaw/pg_reports/README.md

 # pg_reports
-Repo's associated with any work in my BI &amp; Data Analytics course at NSCC.
+Repo's associated with any work in my BI and Data Analytics course at NSCC.